paulahemsi/cub3d/README.md

 * 6/04: Player is moving and turning accordingly.
 Wall collisions aren't working precisely yet.

-* 7/04: *wall_collisions* 7 x 1 *me*
+* 7/04: *wall_collisions* 7 vs 1 *paula*

-* 8/04: *wall_collisions* 8 x 5 *me*
+* 8/04: *wall_collisions* 8 vs 5 *paula*

-* 9/04: Every dog has his day.
+* 9/04: Every dog has its day.
 Not only the wall collisions are working (99%), but also the walls are beeing rendered! **And** running/walking is implemented!
-I also implemented invisibility and crouching, but the result gots a little bit akward, so I took them off for now.
+I also implemented invisibility and crouching, but the result got a little bit awkward, so I took them off for now.

 ![](study_resources/walls.gif)

-* 10/04: I should have worked on the walls textures, but I polished the gradients instead.
+* 10/04: I should have worked on the walls' textures, but I polished the gradients instead.
 The walls are still with solid color, but now the program knows how to make a nice gradient with whatever input of ceiling and floor colors the users chooses.
-Player is walking like a crab as it should with `a` and `d` keys.
-Simple shadow effect in the walls implemented.
+The player is walking like a crab as it should with `a` and `d` keys.
+Simple shadow effect on the walls implemented.

-* 11/04: I implemented debug colors, that can be toggle with the `b` key :)
+* 11/04: I implemented debug colors, that can be toggled with the `b` key :)

-* 12/04: I'm still procrastinating a bit, avoiding face the textures and the bmp save, so I implemented secret door's instead.
-As they are secret, is hard to see when testing, so I polished a bit the debug colors to also show those new invisible doors.
-In the minimap, though, is too easy to discover some of the secrets, so maybe would be a nice touch to have a map item that unlock the minimap acess.
-Late in the night, finaly the bmp image is beeing saved when the flag --save is used.
-I also implemented a print screen key (`p`), so the player can save a screenshot in any moment.
+* 12/04: I'm still procrastinating a bit, avoiding facing the textures and the bmp save, so I implemented secret doors instead.
+As they are secret, it's hard to see while testing, so I polished a bit the debug colors to also show those new invisible doors.
+In the minimap, though, is too easy to discover some of the secrets, so maybe it would be a nice touch to have a map item that unlocks the minimap access.
+Late in the night, finally the bmp image is being saved when the flag --save is used.
+I also implemented a print screen key (`p`), so the player can save a screenshot at any moment.

-* 13/04: Walls bug fixed, now the rays knows the correct collisions direction even in the tricky interseccions.
+* 13/04: Walls' bug fixed, now the rays know the correct collisions direction even in the tricky interseccions.
 Night vision implemented.

 </details>